 Theatre is a hard art form to pull off.
-If done well, it comes off as enjoyable and masterfully done.
-Then there's the examples which wouldn't meet the standards of the least competent high schools, and are of such bad quality that you'd think the main characters of The Producers had created them as intentional flops to cash in on money-making schemes.
+When done well, it comes off as enjoyable and masterfully done.
+When done poorly, it's so bad that it it wouldn't meet the standards of the least competent high schools and you'd think the main characters of The Producers had created them as intentional flops to cash in on money-making schemes.

 Examples (more-or-less in alphabetical order):

-- All In A Row is an infamous British play about a family living with an Autistic child, so rife with Unfortunate Implications as to piss off anyone who could plausibly relate.
-The family is portrayed as deeply unhappy, to the point of Darkness-Induced Audience Apathy.
-The alcoholic mother constantly complains about having an autistic child, while the pothead father pulls numerous horrible stunts, setting his son up to take the blame each time.
-And the child is a non-verbal, aggressive monster often compared to a housepet.
-The biggest point of contention by far, however, is that the autistic son is played by a horrifying puppet, as their attempts at invoking Disabled Character, Disabled Actor inevitably failed.note Watch Connor Ward tear into it here and Patchwork Heart rip it apart here.
+- All In A Row was an infamous British play about a family living with an Autistic child, and was so rife with Unfortunate Implications that it pissed off anyone who could plausibly relate.
+The family is portrayed as being so deeply unhappy that there's no real point in caring about anyone.
+The alcoholic mother constantly complains about having an autistic child, the pothead father pulls numerous horrible stunts and sets his son up to take the blame each time, and the child is a non-verbal, aggressive monster often compared to a housepet.
+But by far, the biggest point of contention is that the autistic son is played by a (rather terrifying) puppet, as their attempts at invoking Disabled Character, Disabled Actor failed miserablynote .
+Connor Ward tears into it here and Patchwork Heart rips it apart here.
 You can also read various reviews of it here.

-Vice wrote a scathing article about the production, and coincidentally enough Universal decided to pull the show a few days later.
-While the Orlando park continued to host its own version of the Bill & Ted show until 2017, it hasn't returned to the Hollywood park since.
+- Vice wrote a scathing article about the production, and coincidentally enough Universal decided to pull the show a few days later.
+While the Orlando park (which had a different version which was much better-received) continued to host its own version of the Bill & Ted show until 2017, it hasn't returned to the Hollywood park since.

-- In the wake of the huge success of Breakfast at Tiffany's, a musical adaptation was put into production.
-It seemed to be a slam dunk, complete with the promising casting of Mary Tyler Moore and Richard Chamberlain as Holly and Paul.
+- The musical adaptation of Breakfast at Tiffany's was launched in the wake of the film's huge success.
+It seemed to be a slam dunk, complete with the promising casting of Mary Tyler Moore as Holly and Richard Chamberlain as Paul.
 Instead, it earned the historic status of the first stage musical to be such an obvious disaster that it was never released to the public.
-Actually, the original version could have worked, but the producers got cold feet upon numerous reviews calling it pure So Okay, It's Average and brought in the legendary Edward Albee to rewrite the show.
-Unfortunately, this frothy romantic comedy was very far from Albee's usual wheelhouse of dark, absurdist social satire, and he turned in a bizarre story in which Holly is a fictional character in a story Paul's writing, and he grows more and more frustrated with how she seems to take on a life of her own, which is never explained.
-Luckily, the crew's reputations survived the debacle, as everyone greatly respected their integrity in not subjecting the public to something they knew would be horrible.
+It didn't have to be this way; the original version was workable, but the producers were so put off by reviews calling it So Okay, It's Average that they brought in the legendary Edward Albee to retool it — only problem was that Albee specialized in dark, absurdist social satire, and this was a frothy romantic comedy.
+Albee turned in a bizarre story in which Holly is a fictional character in a story Paul's writing who starts to take on a life of her own, much to Paul's frustration — and without any explanation.
+Luckily, the crew's reputations survived the debacle, as the public respected their decision not to show them something they knew would be horrible.

-- The surviving creators of Bye Bye Birdie tried their hand at a sequel 20 years later with Bring Back Birdie.
+- Bring Back Birdie is the sequel to Bye Bye Birdie, written 20 years after the original by the surviving creators.
 The result was described by theater critic Ken Mandelbaum in his catalog of Broadway flops Not Since Carrie (see below for how it got that title) as "the worst Broadway musical ever to be created by top-level professionals."
 The bright, colorful humor of the original show took a sharp turn to dark and vulgar, a character's journey into punk rock stardom came off as a pathetic case of We're Still Relevant, Dammit!, and the ending involved a ridiculous Ass Pull of the original's highly popular character Mae actually being Spanish despite being played by the Russian-descended Maria Karnilova.
-It also unfortunately served as the Broadway debut of famous film singer and dancer Donald O'Connor, who suffered a Creator Breakdown in one of the last performances when he completely forgot a song's lyrics and ended up shouting to the orchestra "You sing it!
+It also unfortunately served as the Broadway debut of famous film singer and dancer Donald O'Connor, who suffered a Creator Breakdown in one of the last performances when he completely forgot a song's lyrics and ended up shouting to the orchestra, "You sing it!
 I hated this song anyway!"